-When is PhiLSAT?
-No official announcement released yet regarding the PhiLSAT schedule.
-But the first ever PhiLSAT was administered on April 16, 2017.
+When is the PhiLSAT?
+The exact PhiLSAT schedule is announced via official LEB website.
+It is administered biannually in April and September.
+The first ever PhiLSAT was administered on April 16, 2017.
 The Center for Educational Measurement, Inc. (CEM) has been accredited to manage the affairs and activities related to the operation of the PhiLSAT.
 With CEM’s experience as an educational testing agency, it was commissioned to develop the PhiLSAT, ensure the reliability and validity of the test, and uphold the confidentiality of results and integrity of its administration.

 What is the coverage of the exam?
 The PhiLSAT is going to be multiple choice, covering the following areas:

 - Communication and Language Proficiency

 - Critical thinking skills

 - Verbal Reasoning

 Please note that the latest copy of UPLAE/PhiLSAT 2-in-1 Reviewer will surely help you pass the PhiLSAT as it contains tons of strategies and practice test that will give you the advantage over thousands of test takers.
 Impress your preferred law school with your PhiLSAT score.

 Where to take?
 It can be taken in 7 sites around the country: Baguio City, Metro Manila, Legazpi City, Cebu City, Iloilo City, Davao City, and Cagayan de Oro City.

 What is the passing score?
 It was initially announced that 55% is the passing score.
 But when the results of the first ever PhiLSAT was released, the passing grade was adjusted to 45% as a consideration because the examinations have limited review materials.
 Always aim higher than 55% because there are law schools that require passing rate above 55% for admission.
 The latest copy of UPLAE/PhiLSAT 2-in-1 Reviewer will surely help you pass the PhiLSAT.